 One more trend to mention is another great bunch of apps and websites designed by the principles of minimalism.
-They support positive user experience by providing clear and simple interfaces, full of space and air, focused on content and only core navigation with a high level of intuitiveness.
+They support a positive user experience by providing clear and simple interfaces, full of space and air, focused on content, and only core navigation with a high level of intuitiveness.
 Minimalist interfaces demonstrate thorough attention to visual elements, not numerous but always transferring a particular message.
 Also, they show sophisticated work with typography and visual hierarchy supporting instant scanning and skimming the content of the page or screen.
 However, the pitfall of working with minimalist interfaces is double thinking over the information hierarchy and navigation so that not to hide from users something crucial and not to lower the level of usability.

 Minimalist lookbook for the website of MYWONY, the studio producing exclusive wedding dresses

 Minimalist product page for the website devoted to zero-waste living